Know Your Environment. Protect Your Health.

 For example:

-How much manganese is safe?
+How much manganese in drinking water is safe?

-EWG concurs with the Minnesota guideline for manganese in drinking water of 50 ppb for bottle-fed infants.
+EWG concurs with the Minnesota guideline for manganese in drinking water of 100 ppb for bottle-fed infants.
 This is based on the most sensitive effects in animal studies, with an additional margin of safety to account for the added sensitivity of children’s brains.
-Minnesota and the EPA agree that levels below 300 ppb are safe for breastfed infants, pregnant women and young children not fed baby formula.
-But we caution that studies suggest that levels below 100 ppb could still lower children’s IQ.

-There are important unresolved issues about the safety of low doses of manganese ingestion for children.
-Studies suggest that manganese in drinking water may be more harmful than manganese in food.
-The EPA set an enforceable national standard that caps exposure at levels that are safe for formula-fed babies, the group at greatest risk from the chemical.
+The EPA should set an enforceable national standard that caps exposure at levels that are safe for formula-fed babies, the group at greatest risk from the chemical.

 Small water systems and private wells are not routinely tested, so EWG encourages you to find a lab that can test your water for manganese if you are pregnant, have a baby or notice the water is rust colored or has a metallic taste.
 Minnesota recommends people who drink well water test it every year.